martinbogo/meshbbs/docs/user-guide/commands.md

 - **Topic names**: Long topic names are truncated in prompts with ellipsis
 - **Message limits**: Each message is limited to 230 bytes (optimized for Meshtastic)
 	- The server clamps outputs UTF‑8 safely and appends the prompt; the total frame (body + prompt) ≤ 230 bytes.
+    - Long thread reads are automatically split across multiple messages; the interactive prompt appears only on the final part.
 - **Session timeout**: Sessions automatically timeout after inactivity (configurable by sysop)
 - **Case sensitivity**: Commands are case-insensitive (`help`, `HELP`, and `Help` all work)